-MCOs are responsible for monitoring the implementation of the service plan, including access to waiver and non-waiver services, the quality of service delivery, and the health, safety and welfare of members.
+MCOs are responsible for monitoring the implementation of the service plan, including access to waiver and nonwaiver services, the quality of service delivery, and the health, safety and welfare of members.
 After the initiation of services identified in a member's service plan, MCOs monitor the provision of services, to confirm services have been initiated and are being provided on an ongoing basis as authorized in the service plan.
 At minimum, the care coordinator must contact members within five business days of scheduled initiation of services to confirm that services are being provided and that member's needs are being met.
-At a minimum, the community-based case manager shall contact 1915(c) HCBS waiver members at least monthly either in person or by telephone with an interval of at least fourteen (14) calendar days between contacts.
-Members shall be visited in their residence face-to-face by their care coordinator at least quarterly with an interval of at least sixty (60) days between visits.
 MCOs also identify and address service gaps and ensure that back-up plans are being implemented and are functioning effectively.
 If problems are identified, MCOs complete a self-assessment to determine what additional supports, if any, could be made available to assist the member.
 MCOs must develop methods for prompt follow-up and remediation of identified problems; policies and procedures regarding required timeframes for follow-up and remediation must be submitted to DHS for review and approval.
 Finally, any changes to a member's risk are identified through an update to the member's risk agreement.
-MCOs must report on monitoring results to the State.
+MCOs must report on monitoring results to the State